felixvuo/conjure/docs/tutorials/BIBD.rst

   given farms, crops_per_farm, farms_per_crop, overlap: int
   given crops new type enum

 Next, we need to define what we are looking for.
-The 'find' keyword indicates that the solver should find a value to for that variable.
+The ``find`` keyword indicates that the solver should find a value to for that variable.
 We want to find a set containing sets of crops.
 Each set of crops is a crop assignment for a farm.

 .. code-block:: essence